pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

         homedir=$(eval echo ~$(id -un))
         $sudo chown -R $(id -un):$(id -gn) ${homedir}

- When executing the Unix bootstrap script this chown step may be skipped as follows:
+    When executing the Unix bootstrap script the chown step may be skipped as follows:

         bootstrap-unix.sh -c